Calliari/docker-intro/README.md

 Thirdly --> run ```.script-1.sh```

-### If you want to wipe out this docker VMs (myvm1 && myvm2) from your machine just run the file:
+### If you want to wipe out this docker VMs (myvm1 & myvm2) from your local machine just run the the following script:

 ```
 .remove-delete-all.sh